 Failure to follow this warning could result in personal injury or death.
 The unit cabinet must have an uninterrupted or unbroken ground to minimize personal injury if an electrical fault should occur.
-The ground may consist of electrical wire or metal conduit when installed in accordance with national and local electrical codes.
+The ground may consist of electrical wire or metal conduit when installed in accordance with existing electrical codes.